 - Previous history of a stroke or heart attack

-If you’re experiencing tired legs or sore feet, see your doctor.
+If you’re experiencing tired leg muscles or sore feet, see your doctor.
 There are many things that can cause your symptoms.
 The list provided is not a comprehensive list.

 If you have any of the conditions that commonly lead to your legs feeling more tired than they should, carefully follow your doctor’s advice in treating your condition.
 This is the best thing you can do to control your condition and treat any symptoms associated with it.